-It's safe to copy all the Aria files to another directory or MySQL instance if any of the following holds:
+It's safe to copy all the Aria files to another directory or MariaDB instance if any of the following holds:

-- If you shutdown mysqld properly with 'mysqladmin shutdown', so that there is nothing for Aria to recover when it starts.
+- If you shutdown the MariaDB Server properly with mariadb-admin shutdown, so that there is nothing for Aria to recover when it starts.

 In addition, you must adhere the following rule for transactional tables:

-You can't copy the table to a location within the same MySQL server if the new table has existed before and the new table is still active in the Aria recovery log (that is, Aria may need to access the old data during recovery).
-If you are unsure whether the old name existed, run 'aria_chk --zerofill' on the table before you use it.
+You can't copy the table to a location within the same MariaDB server if the new table has existed before and the new table is still active in the Aria recovery log (that is, Aria may need to access the old data during recovery).
+If you are unsure whether the old name existed, run aria_chk --zerofill on the table before you use it.

 After copying a transactional table and before you use the table, we recommend that you run the command: